RyanSamman/GateParser/README.md

 # Gate Expression Parser
-## README is a WIP, studying for midterm exams

 Inspired by this expression in the CPIT201 book, I decided to write code to parse the expression and obtain the result.
 Somehow, the code I wrote to parse the expression ended up becoming a very simple language.

 ### Note